zilbert97/make-web-project/README.md

 - `-h --help` - show help

 ## Supplementaty notes:
+- Includes stylesheet for normalize v8.0.1
-Designed for and tested on Linux (MacOS).
+- Designed for and tested on Linux (MacOS).

 ## Ideas for additional features
 - Pass number of default pages to include, other than index.html